 Do I need to buy a dog license?

-In the North Okanagan, a license is required for any dog over the age of 6 months.
-In the City of Salmon Arm, a license is required for any dog over the age of 4 months.
+In the North Okanagan and in the City of Salmon Arm, a license is required for any dog over the age of 6 months.
 Licensing requirements vary by jurisdiction – find out more about Dog Control Bylaws.
 See also “Where Can I Purchase a Dog License?”.

 *** Please renew RDNO dog licenses prior to January 1 ***

 Can I purchase or renew a dog license online?

 - Renew or purchase RDNO 2018 dog license(s)

 - Renew or purchase City of Salmon Arm license(s)

 - To pay by cash or debit, please visit “Where Can I Purchase a Dog License?”.